scienceprojectlab logo

 We already suggested some basic microbiology experiments on our bread mold science project page.
 This 7th grade science fair project experiment is a little bit more complex.
 You're going to study how microorganisms react to temperature stress.
 Which conditions they can survive better - heat or cold?

-Yeasts are easily available, safe and easy to handle model organism for this experiment.
+Yeast is easily available, safe and easy to handle model organism for this experiment.

 You'll need